gpaulissen/blog/_drafts/oracle-apex-how-to-build-3.md

 Anyhow if you have followed my advice to use a virtual machine for development, you have an Apex instance now.

+If you need to collaborate while developing an application you need of course a shared database and Apex instance.
+It will be a little bit more difficult since you need to be more careful but thanks to the ability to lock Apex pages and to define Build Options you can manage.

+For me the way to go from development to production is to export the development application and import it in every next stage till it reaches production.
+I do not consider it a very good idea to manually apply the changes in later stages.
+It is certainly not the DevOps way.

 Keep in mind that you cannot import an Apex application into another Apex instance if the exported version is **higher** than the version of Apex to import into.
 So exporting an Apex 19.2 application will **not** import into